defmonk0/infinite-eclipse-notes/sessions/(47) Meeting With The Prince.md

   * The meeting was set for the following day at 5pm.
 * Regrouping with *Sennin* in the room, *Alenia Eldaloth* used detect magic to check for any spying eyes.
   * It didn't seem there was anyone watching, but *Alenia Eldaloth* detected a magical presence downstairs in the bar.
-  * Popping downstairs to take a quick look, it was identified as a ring on the finger of a large human sailor.
+  * Popping downstairs to take a quick look, it was identified as a ring on the finger of *a large human sailor*.
   * The magic coming from the ring was of the school of necromancy.
 * Returning to *the party*, the group continued their conversation before getting sidetracked by the ring.
   * Everyone exchanged all the information they learned that day on both accounts, and discussed next steps.